-It should be noted that dependants will typically need to present the Employment Pass that they are attached to, in order to access certain services in Singapore.
-As an example, Dependant Pass holders cannot get the following services on their own accord: a mobile phone contract, an internet provider or a TV provider.
+It should be noted that dependants will typically need to present the EP that they are attached to, in order to access certain services in Singapore.
+As an example, DP holders cannot get the following services on their own accord: a mobile phone contract, an internet provider or a TV provider.

-Both EP and DP are granted by the Ministry of Manpower for periods ranging from 1 to 3 years and are renewable upon expiry.
+Both EP and DP are granted by the MOM for periods ranging from one to three years and are renewable upon expiry.

 Entrepreneur Pass (EntrePass)

 The EntrePass is designed for foreigners who intend to move to Singapore to start a business.
 Applicants must own at least 30% of a newly incorporated Private Limited (Pte.
 Ltd.) company that is registered under ACRA for less than 6 months at the time of application.
 The paid-up capital must be at least $50,000 and documentary proof from a local bank is required.
 In addition, the business must meet one of the 4 other requirements: ownership of Intellectual Property (IP), investment by accredited venture capitalist/business angel, conducting ongoing research with a recognized institution or incubatee at a Singapore Government supported incubator.

 Personalized Employment Pass